 “Self-control is strength.
 Right thought is mastery.
 Calmness is power.”
 James Allen

 My son learned this lesson early, I learned it late.
-Part of it is because I wasn’t ready to focus, part of it was because I hadn’t found my passion, part of it was because I didn’t care that much – I was too busy and frantic in survival mode simply trying to make ends meet, do the best I could do as a scattered, damaged, working mom, to just get through each day.
+Partly because I wasn’t ready to focus, partly because I hadn’t found my passion, partly because I didn’t care that much – I was too busy and frantic in survival mode simply trying to make ends meet, do the best I could do as a scattered, damaged, working mom, to just get through each day.

 I’m grateful my son doesn’t have to live his life the way I did.
 At 38 he’s accomplished so much; at 38 I was just beginning.

 Take control of your life.
 Choose a course and follow it.
 You can do this.
 I know, because I finally did it, it just took me forever.

 What are you doing to make 38 a great birthday for you?
 Or 64 for that matter?
 Or 50?
 Or 22?
 Start today, don’t wait.

 “If you learn self-control, you can master anything.”
 Anonymous

 Happy birthday Kurt.
 I’m so proud of you.